ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 ---

-energy_py is a tool for running reinforcment learning experiments with energy environments.
+energy_py is a tool for running reinforcement learning experiments with energy environments.
 The project is open source and hosted on [GitHub](https://github.com/ADGEfficiency/energy_py).

-energy_py supports provides a **collection of agents, energy environments and tools to run experiments.**  energy_py's primary contribution are environments that simulate real world energy systems.
+energy_py provides a **collection of agents, energy environments and tools to run experiments**.

 The goal of the project is to demonstrate and experiment with the ability of reinforcement learning to operate virtual energy systems.
 This is the first step in using reinforcement learning to operate real energy systems.

 Simulation is required because